-Known as Utah’s most secluded resort, Eagle Point’s spot in the Tushar Mountains area near Beaver is beautiful and serene country.
+Known as Utah’s most secluded resort, Eagle Point’s location in the Tushar Mountains and Beaver County — also known as Ramblers — showcases the area’s beautiful and serene landscapes.
 Dedicated fans of Eagle Point say it feels like having their own private resort.
 Group and private lessons for all ages are available, and the more than 650 skiable acres and 39 runs range from tree-lined groomers to steep, challenging runs.
 Beyond the slopes, a progressive terrain park, snowshoeing trails and endless backcountry entertain the whole family (Read: "Ice and rock, snow and splendor: Winter in Southern Utah").

 Getting ready to take the next step?
 Find more resources at Ski Utah, including the Official Utah Snow Report.